JoeGenomics/DNA_Sequence_Statistics_Analyzer/README.md

 ## Interpretation
--The HA gene of this strain contains 1320 nucleotides -GC content (51.44%) is slightly higher than AT content (48.56%) -Moderate GC enrichment implies good structural stability of the HA segment
+-The HA gene of this strain contains 1320 nucleotides, GC content (51.44%) is slightly higher than AT content (48.56%), Moderate GC enrichment implies good structural stability of the HA segment

 ## Such statistics may assist in:
--Viral strain comparison
--Protein expression efficiency prediction
--Primer design for PCR
--Vaccine development studies
+Viral strain comparison, Protein expression efficiency prediction, Primer design for PCR, Vaccine development studies

 ## Contributions
 Contributions and feature suggestions are welcome.